softwaresaved/2021-12-06-ssi-lsst-uk/index.md

 Registration will be announced soon.

 <h3>Requirements</h3>
-Participants must have a laptop/PC with a Mac, Linux, or Windows operating system and a few [software tools](https://softwaresaved.github.io/python-intermediate-development/setup.html) installed.
+Participants must have a laptop/PC with a Mac, Linux, or Windows operating system and a few [software tools](https://softwaresaved.github.io/python-intermediate-development/setup.html) installed ahead of the workshop.

 <h3>Code of Conduct</h3>